MG Software.

 Frequently asked questions

-NLP (Natural Language Processing) is the broad field covering all aspects of language processing: from tokenization and grammatical analysis to translation and generation.
-NLU (Natural Language Understanding) is a subset of NLP that specifically focuses on understanding the meaning and intent behind text.
-In practice, the terms are often used interchangeably, but NLU technically refers to the component that interprets context, nuance, and intent.
+NLP (Natural Language Processing) is the broad field covering all aspects of language processing, from tokenization and grammatical analysis to translation and generation.
+NLU (Natural Language Understanding) is a subset of NLP specifically focused on understanding the meaning and intent behind text.
+NLG (Natural Language Generation) represents the opposite direction: producing human-readable text from data.
+In practice, the terms are often used interchangeably, but NLU technically refers to the component that interprets context, nuance, and user intent.

 Modern multilingual LLMs perform well across many languages, though English typically remains the best-supported due to overrepresentation in training data.
-For specific NLP tasks in other languages, specialized models often outperform generic ones.
-The gap is closing rapidly as training datasets become more diverse and multilingual models improve.
+For specific NLP tasks in other languages, specialized models often outperform generic multilingual alternatives.
+The performance gap between languages is narrowing as training datasets become more diverse, but for accuracy-critical tasks in lower-resource languages, a language-specific model frequently remains the better choice for production deployment.

 Related articles